Spanish Subject Pronouns: When and How to Use Pronouns in Spanish (Spain and Latin America)

 The pronouns in this sentence, “yo” and “él” are necessary to specify who is being compared to who.

-Omit Spanish personal pronouns
+When to omit Spanish personal pronouns

 In general, Spanish subject pronouns can be omitted when the context makes it clear who the subject is.